 As the 21st-century marches on, entire communities, entire societies, are becoming increasingly conscious of design, in all its forms, and the ways in which it affects daily life and how we experience the world.
-One of the best examples of this tectonic shift is consumer reviews of just about anything.
+One of the best examples of this tectonic shift is consumer reviews of just about anything like on Clay Global.

 In the early days of ecommerce and online retail, user reviews tended to focus on performance.
 Does the product do what it’s supposed to do?
 Is it a good value for the price?
 Will it last far into the future?
 These are important questions, and of course functionality remains a primary concern for any product.
 But especially when it comes to the technology we use, the devices we build our lives around, factors like presentation, speed, and purposeful limitations become more significant.
 This is because engaging with technology is an experience within itself; it creates its own world, its own virtual space.
 And we spend so much of our time in these digital spaces that we have become very attuned to how it feels, how a brand introduces itself to the user.